syncfusion-content/windowsforms-docs/WindowsForms/bannertextprovider/Getting-Started.md

 ## Adding a BannerTextProvider control via designer

+1) Create a new Windows Forms application via Visual Studio.

-1) The **BannerTextProvider** control can be added to an application by dragging it from the toolbox to design view.
+2) The [BannerTextProvider](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.BannerTextProvider.html) control can be added to an application by dragging it from the toolbox to design view.
 The following dependent assemblies will be added automatically.

 * Syncfusion.Shared.Base

  ![Drag and drop BannerTextProvider from toolbox](Overview_images/Banner_toolbox.png)

-2) Drag one component from toolbox and add to the form.
-For example, we can choose **TextBoxExt** control and gets an extender provider property as shown in the following image.
+3) Drag one component from toolbox and add to the form.
+For example, we can choose [TextBoxExt](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.TextBoxExt.html) control and gets an extender provider property as shown in the following image.

  ![Windows Forms BannerTextProvider showing set the banner text to TextBoxExt control](Overview_images/Banner_addtext.png)